philips-Chike/Weather-App/README.md

 # Weather-App
-A tiny app to check current weather status
+A tiny app to check current weather status and more